hashsequence/Linux-Job-Worker/README.md

 * The server will store process info of jobs that were requeste in memory in the dataStore and have logs for each request named \<uuid\>-\<startTimeStamp\> folder

-* concurrent go routines to handle cmd executions starting and finishing
+* Concurrent go routines to handle cmd executions starting and finishing

-* killing of pid can be implemented via os.Process.Signal() by sending a kill signal to process
+* Killing of pid can be implemented via os.Process.Signal() by sending a kill signal to process

 * Querys will use information from dataStore and logs from server